 To understand how serious this pizza business is, keep in mind that the art of Neapolitan pizza making has become part of the Unesco World Heritage in 2017!
 The same foundation that seeks to preserve some pretty important things- like the Vatican and the Taj Mahal- is now also preserving the standards and traditions surrounding Neapolitan Pizza making.
 For this reason, some rules have been established on the quality and the way of making it, and you are about to discover some of the secrets to making the perfect Pomodoro sauce.

-For the classic Margherita and Marinara pizzas, the standard in Naples is San Marzano tomatoes.
+For the classic Margherita and Marinara pizzas, the standard in Naples is San Marzano canned tomatoes.
 They are oblong, bright, red tomatoes that grow in a specific area not too far from Salerno (about one hour south of Naples).
 They are considered a protected and regulated product (DOP), as they must be grown in a specific way meeting high standards.
 They are juicy, fragrant, and just perfect for that scrumptious pizza sauce.
+Learn more about the different Italian tomato variations here.

 However, for non-classic Margherita and Marinara pizzas, some specialty tomatoes may be used.
 One kind that is widely used in Naples is the Pomodorino del Piennolo, which comes in red and yellow varieties.
 They only grow on the Vesuvius Volcano slopes, a land that is fertile and full of minerals.
 The yellow tomatoes are the most expensive ones - people call them “ The Vesuvius’ gold” - and when using them you would get a bright yellow pizza sauce base!
 These tomatoes are absolutely delicious, small like cherry tomatoes but packed with flavor- sweeter than regular tomatoes.
 They may either be turned into a fine sauce (passata) or just sliced into slivers and baked together with the pizza, just long enough to get a little softer and release that aromatic juice that perfectly marries the cheese.